 Danger to Pollinators

 Neonicotinoids are a group of insecticides used widely on farms and in urban landscapes.
 Although less acutely toxic to mammals and other vertebrates than older insecticides, neonicotinoids are highly toxic in small quantities to bees.
 The impact of this class of insecticides on pollinating insects is a cause for concern.
 Because they are systemic chemicals absorbed into the plant, neonicotinoids can be present in pollen and nectar, making them toxic to pollinators that feed on them.
 The potentially long-lasting presence of neonicotinoids in plants makes it possible for these chemicals to harm pollinators even when the initial application is made months before the bloom period.

 Impact on Aquatic Ecosystems

 An emerging threat to our waterways is neonicotinoid contamination.
 Although introduced with the premise of being less harmful to humans and wildlife than older insecticides, neonicotinoids, which are readily transported to surface water, are putting aquatic invertebrates, that form the foundation of thriving rivers and streams, at risk.
+Neonicotinoid seed treatments often find their way into waterways, leading to contamination.
 Learn about protecting waters from pesticides here.